mgoellnitz/trackdown/issues.md

 I already helped to add the post-commit hook which is needed by this project and it now is part of the latest nightly builds.
 Interoperation with TrackDown could not be tested so far.
+Output from recent NetBeans 11.3 suggests that TrackDown now works from within the IDE.

 ## MIRRORHOOK for update of the local mirror and roadmap for mirrored issue collections